 I’m such a lucky gal.
 Yup.
 Sure am.
 My parents rock and I’m so eternally grateful for them.
 They really are a girl’s best friend.
-So I work hard as hell right now to hit the jackpot and take care of them when the time comes (and pay them back, of course, for all their loans).
+I work really hard so I can comfortably take care of them when the time comes (and pay them back, of course, for all their loans).

 They sacrifice all things extraordinary to provide an exceptional life for my siblings and me, even now as adults.

 7 years ago, I was atop the Eiffel Tower celebrating my birthday with my parents.
 Just the three of us.
-They took me to France to party like a rock star!
-All expense paid 3-week trip!
-Had a $1,000 dinner the night of mi cumpleaño in Paris.
-They rented a Benz and we drove 10 hours to Monaco for a 6-day stay there.
+They took me to France to wine and dine.
+A “do all that you want” 3-week trip.
+Dinner for 5 was a whopping $1,000 the night of mi cumpleaño in Paris.
+They rented a top-of-line Mercedes and we drove 10 hours to Monaco for a 6-day stay there.

 (The most beautiful building to stand under.
 And on top of.)

-A few days before my b-day, our host, Miguel (a Cuban expat living the life in Paris and my dad’s best-friend), took us to Lye (Le Val de Loire region), 2 hours South Central of Paris.
+A few days before my birthday, our host, Miguel (a Cuban expat living the life in Paris and my dad’s best-friend), took us to Lye (Le Val de Loire), 2 hours South Central of Paris.
 There, he has a bad ass little mansion of sorts.
 He calls it “Château Marianao” (the neighborhood in Havana where I was born).

 The place is a.m.a.z.i.n.g.!